Cwaterschoot/GRS-LLM-expl-unreliable/README.md

 * **Recsys-distance-groups.ipynb**:

   This notebook contains the calculation to obtain Euclidean distances within groups.
 Used in the study to label groups as similar or dissimilar.
-This notebook also contains the Figure plotted in the manuscript.
+This notebook also contains the Figure plotted in the manuscript and the histograms of normalized distances.

 * **Recsys-Explanation-categorization.ipynb**: